1918 Upper Hunter state by-election

 A by-election was held in the New South Wales state electoral district of Upper Hunter on 8 June 1918.
 The by-election was triggered by the resignation of Mac Abbott.

+Abbott had been re-elected on a pro-conscriptionist platform at the 1917 state election, despite his electorate voting "No" in the 1916 referendum on overseas service for conscripted soldiers.
+During his re-election campaign he publicly committed to resigning his seat if another "No" vote was returned at the repeat referendum in 1917.
+He kept his promise by resigning his seat on 10 May 1918 and returned to his legal practice.